 - We recommend using a heartworm preventative during mosquito season in Minnesota (May 1st through November 1st) or year round if this is more convenient or if your pet is a traveler.

 Flea and Tick Preventative

 - To prevent disease transmission and for the safety of your pet and family, we recommend using a flea and tick preventative.
-We carry a variety of oral and topical flea and tick products in clinic.
+We carry a variety of oral flea and tick products in clinic.

 - Good oral health promotes good overall health.
 We recommend your pet’s teeth be checked regularly.
 If your pet’s teeth are heavy with tartar, gingivitis, or periodontal disease, we recommend a dental cleaning by ultrasonic scaling and polishing; dental x-rays and oral extractions may be performed as necessary.